Shrewsbury School: Cricket

 Cricketer, commentator and selector James Taylor played for the school.

 Cricket was being played at Shrewsbury at least as long ago as the 1840s, with Charles Calvert, who went on to win a Blue at Cambridge captaining the side between 1842 and 1844.
 The oldest photographic record of a cricket team at the school is from 1868, and a reference was made to an effort to set up a game with Westminster School in 1866 (declined by Westminster) in a House of Commons debate by Jim Prior in 1961.
 Neville Cardus was the school's cricket professional in the early twentieth century.

 Boys' 1st XI season focuses on the Silk Trophy, which competed for by Shrewsbury, Eton, Oundle and an overseas touring side at the end of each summer term.

 The school competes in the HMC Twenty20 having made the finals day each year since 2010, winning the competition in 2011 and 2013.
 The school won the Lord's Taverners Trophy in 2005.

 Old Salopians who have played county cricket include James Taylor, Scott Ellis, Nick Pocock, The Hon.
-Tim Lamb, Ian Hutchinson., Ed Barnard, Steve Leach, Ed Pollock, Dion Holden, Dave Lloyd, George Garrett and Issy Wong.
+Tim Lamb, Ian Hutchinson., Ed Barnard, Steve Leach, Ed Pollock, Dion Holden, Dave Lloyd, George Garrett, Issy Wong, Theo Wylie and Dillon Pennington.